What is an active bystander?

 “Are you alright?”

-Helping a friend/victim
+How to Helping a Friend

 - Listen.
 A friend may confide in you ten minutes or ten years after the violence occurs.
 At that time, it doesn't matter so much what you say but how well you listen.
 Allow the person to talk, but do not push for details.

 - Don't blame the survivor.
 No one deserves to be sexually assaulted, abused or stalked.
-Avoid searching for things your friend should have done.
+Avoid searching for things your friend could have done.
 Survivors often blame themselves and need to know it was not their fault.

 - Know where your friend can access outside help.
 Your friend may need medical attention or counseling.
 Offer to help your friend access the Wellness Center or other services.
 Regardless of how much time has passed since the assault, the survivor can receive counseling and referrals from the Wellness Center.